In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 - Disability.2

-Below, our California labor and employment attorneys answer the following frequently asked questions about the rights of employees who suffer workplace bullying:
+In this article, our California labor and employment attorneys will address the following key issues regarding rights of employees who suffer workplace bullying:

 - Additional Resources

-The Workplace Bullying Institute (WBI) defines workplace bullying as repeated, health-harming mistreatment of one or more people in the workplace.
-Workplace bullying behavior is abusive conduct that falls into one of the following three categories:
+The Workplace Bullying Institute (WBI) describes workplace bullying as repeated, health-harming mistreatment of one or more people in the workplace.
+In California, workplace bullying behavior is abusive conduct that falls into one of the following three categories:

 - Threatening, humiliating, or intimidating workplace behavior;